Logicalis net-zero emissions targets approved by Science Based Targets initiative (SBTi)

 - Logicalis achieves most ambitious designation available through the SBTi

-LONDON, April 22, 2024 /PRNewswire/ -- Logicalis, a global technology service provider, today announced that its net-zero science-based targets have been validated and approved by global body, Science Based Targets initiative (SBTi).
+TROY, Mich., April 22, 2024 /PRNewswire/ -- Logicalis Group, the parent company of Logicalis US, the leading technology service provider, today announced that its net-zero science-based targets have been validated and approved by global body, Science Based Targets initiative (SBTi).

 The recognition comes after Logicalis committed to the SBTi Corporate Net Zero Standard in early 2023, the world's first framework for corporate net zero target setting in line with climate science.
 Science-based targets provide companies with a clearly defined path to reduce emissions in line with the Paris Agreement goals.

-Over the last two years Logicalis has worked to accelerate its responsible business practices, using precise and targeted scientific measurements.
+Over the last two years, Logicalis has worked to accelerate its global responsible business practices, using precise and targeted scientific measurements.
 After careful review, Logicalis has now achieved the most ambitious designation available through the SBTi process.
 SBTi has classified Logicalis's scope 1 and 2 target ambition as in line with a 1.5°C trajectory, with their commitment to reduce absolute scope 1 and 2 GHG emissions 50% by 2030 and 85% of their suppliers by spend covering purchased goods and services will have science-based targets by 2028.
-Logicalis's long-term target ambitions on Scope 1, 2, and 3 are aligned for reaching net-zero by 2050 or sooner.
+As a global entity, Logicalis's long-term target ambitions on Scope 1, 2, and 3 are aligned for reaching net-zero by 2050 or sooner.

-The technology services provider has also been recognised for its sustainability efforts having secured the Cisco Environmental Sustainability Specialisation across 15 territories globally, been named the Sustainability Partner of the Year at Cisco Partner Summit 2023 and announced as the first partner globally to achieve Cisco's Sustainable Campus Access Add-On specialisation, reflecting the business' unwavering commitment to sustainability.
+The technology services provider has also been recognized in the industry for its sustainability efforts.
+The company secured the Cisco Environmental Sustainability Specialization across 15 territories globally, was named the Sustainability Partner of the Year at Cisco Partner Summit 2023 and recognized as the first global partner to achieve Cisco's Sustainable Campus Access Add-On specialization, reflecting the business' unwavering commitment to sustainability.

 To find out more about Logicalis's sustainability commitments head to: https://www.logicalis.com/sites/default/files/2024-02/Environmental%20Statement.pdf

-Our lifecycle services across cloud, connectivity, collaboration and security are designed to help optimise operations, reduce risk and empower employees.
+Our lifecycle services across cloud, connectivity, collaboration and security are designed to help optimize operations, reduce risk and empower employees.

 As a global technology service provider, we deliver next-generation digital managed services, to provide our clients with real-time visibility and actionable insights across the performance of their digital ecosystem including; availability, user experience, security, economic performance and sustainability.

-Our 7000+ 'Architects of Change' are based in 30 territories around the globe, helping our 10,000+ clients across a range of industry sectors create sustainable outcomes through technology.
+Our 7000+ 'Architects of Change' are based in 27 countries around the globe, helping our 10,000+ clients across a range of industry sectors, create sustainable outcomes through technology.

-Logicalis has annualised revenues of $1.7 billion, from operations in Europe, North America, Latin America, Asia Pacific, and Africa.
+Logicalis has annualized revenues of $1.7 billion, from operations in Europe, North America, Latin America, Asia Pacific, and Africa.

 SOURCE Logicalis